-Hart Felt Ministries held its annual meeting on February 16th at Ponte Vedra Methodist Church.
-The meeting gave the organization a chance to thank God and its members for another wonderful year of serving and helping the Jacksonville community.
-Please click here to read more.
+Hart Felt Ministries held its 12th annual meeting on February 8th.
+The meeting gave the organization a chance to thank God and its members for another wonderful year of serving and helping the Jacksonville community. (more…)

 In the summer of 1947, 3 year old Jane was the last in her family to catch the flu.
 “My mother noticed I was dragging my right leg,” she recalls.
 Assuming it was a lingering side effect, the doctor told Jane’s mother to keep an eye on it, but by the time Jane got to the end of the sidewalk outside, she collapsed.
 Like many children in America during the time, Jane was diagnosed with polio, an infectious disease caused by a virus that affects nerves and can lead to paralysis.
 Jane spent four weeks paralyzed in the hospital.
 After she recovered and throughout her childhood, the only

 reminder of the disease was the brace on her leg and her weakened immune system.

 After college she taught English, then worked for the FBI as an intelligence analyst.
 But her career was cut short due to post-polio syndrome, and she is now wheelchair bound.
 Her husband shares the same diagnosis.
 “I’ve always believed in making the most of what you’ve got,” he says cheerfully.
 “I have met so many kind people through the years.
 There are still good people in this world.”